-There are two main approaches for modeling urban traffic:

-Macroscopic models consider traffic as a flow through a graph.
-They use analytical models based for example on fluid dynamics [5,8].
+There are two main approaches for modeling urban traffic: Macroscopic models that consider traffic as a flow through a graph.
+They use analytical models based for example on fluid dynamics [7], [8].
 These macroscopic models offer a high-level model, and thus do not describe individual behaviors.

 Microscopic models are individual-based (or entity-oriented) models.
-They describe the movement of each vehicle, as well as their interactions [7, 10, 12].
-As these models are very detailed, they process a large quantity of data, which is the main restriction on their use for modeling a real network, e.g., a city.
+They describe the movement of each vehicle, as well as their interactions [9]-[11].
+As these models are very detailed, very complex to implement, they process a large quantity of data, which is the main restriction on their use for modeling a real network, e.g., of a city.
 In our case, since we want to propose local individual behaviors to solve problems in a portion of a road, we choose to use a detailed model, i.e., a microscopic model.